 - Joint dysplasia

-Your Golden Shepherd may go through its entire lifetime without developing any of the above-mentioned diseases.
+Your Golden Shepherd may go through its entire life without developing any of the above-mentioned diseases.
 However, it is always good to know about the potential health risks posed to your dog since it allows you to take the appropriate preventive measures and care.

 When it comes to grooming, one of the most important areas that you will need to pay attention to is your Golden Shepherd’s coat.
 This is because this dog breed is known for ‘shedding’.
-Not only will you have to regularly brush and trim your dog’s hair, you will also have to vacuum the furry coat that the Golden Shepherd regularly sheds.
+Not only will you have to regularly brush and trim your dog’s hair, but you will also have to vacuum the furry coat that the Golden Shepherd regularly sheds.

 In addition to taking care of your dog’s hair and coat, you will also need to regularly examine your German Shepherd Golden Retriever Mix’s ears.
 This is because the pockets of the Golden Shepherd’s ears are deep and can quickly accumulate wax, which can only be found on close inspection.